OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-035.md

 ## Psalm 35:2

-> Take hold of buckler and shield,
+> Grasp the shield and armour,
-> And rise up as my help.
+> And stand up to assist me.

 ## Psalm 35:3

-> Draw also the spear and the battle-axe to meet those who pursue me;
+> Draw the spear and javelin to face those who pursue me;
-> Say to my soul, “I am your salvation.”
+> Assure my soul, “I am your salvation.”

 ---